 This timer beeps loudly and clearly.

-Here are some ways to use a timer at home with the kids
+Ways to use a timer at home with the kids relating to PLAY

 - To time independent play time.
 If your child resists playing on their own (here’s how to teach them to play on their own) this will really help.